drydenwilliams/full-time-to-self-employed/README.md

 | Higher rate | £45,001 to £150,000 | 40% |
 | Additional rate	over | over £150,000 | 45% |

+### Payroll

+> A payroll is a company's list of its employees, but the term is commonly used to refer to: the total amount of money that a company pays to its employees a company's records of its employees' salaries

 ### [PAYE](https://www.freeagent.com/glossary/PAYE/)